-- Groundwater drainage in the upper part of the unstable rock mass, including the backscarp area, has the highest priority.
+- Groundwater drainage in the upper part of the unstable rock mass, including the backscarp area, has the highest priority (priority area 1).
 This is the main inflow area for groundwater and the area with the highest registered displacement rates.
-Drainage in the upper part is expected to reduce both the groundwater level in the upper part of the fractured rock mass and the overpressure in deeper parts of the fractured rock mass. - Measured displacements in the lower part of the rockslide area are very low to zero. - The toe zone and the western gully are outflow areas for groundwater.
+Drainage in the upper part is expected to reduce both the groundwater level in the upper part of the fractured rock mass and the overpressure in deeper parts of the fractured rock mass. - Priority area 2 covers the upper part down to approx. 320 m.a.s.l., including the backscarp area and the area with highest displacement rates and highest variation of groundwater level through the year. - Priority area 3 cover the entire area.
+Measured displacements in the lower part of the rockslide area are very low to zero. - The toe zone and the western gully are outflow areas for groundwater.

-Fig. 2: Priority areas for groundwater drainage.
+Fig. 2: Left: Priority areas for groundwater drainage.
 Red line = priority area 1; blue line = priority area 2; green line = priority area 3; beige = western flank with the highest displacement rates; orange circles = boreholes.
+Right: Overview of instrumentation.
 (Norconsult Norge AS 2024).